-1.2 The current report
+1.2 This report

-This report provides detailed information on the modelling methods that have been used to assess concentrations of As, Cd, Ni and B(a)P in 2009 throughout the UK and a summary of the key results of the air quality assessment for AQDD4.
-Full details of the assessment carried out for SO2, NO2/NO_X, PM10, PM{2.5}, lead, benzene, CO and ozone (all covered by the new AQD) are included in the accompanying report (Grice et al., 2010).
-A report summarising the UK's 2009 submission on air quality to the European Commission and presenting air quality modelling data and measurements from the UK national air quality monitoring networks has also been uploaded onto the CDR (Air Pollution in the UK, 2009, Edition A. September 2010).
+This report provides detailed information on the modelling methods that have been used to assess concentrations of As, Cd, Ni and B(a)P in 2010 throughout the UK and a summary of the key results of the air quality assessment for AQDD4.
+Full details of the assessment carried out for SO2, NO2/NO_x, PM10, PM{2.5}, lead, benzene, CO and ozone (all covered by the AQD) are included in the accompanying report (Brookes et al., 2011).
+A report summarising the UK's 2010 submission on air quality to the European Commission and presenting air quality modelling data and measurements from the UK national air quality monitoring networks has also been uploaded onto the CDR (Air Pollution in the UK, 2010, Compliance Assessment Summary).

-Sections 2 and 3 of this report describe the Pollution Climate Mapping (PCM) modelling methods used to calculate concentrations of heavy metals (arsenic, cadmium and nickel) and B(a)P. These include:
+Sections 2 and 3 of this report describe the Pollution Climate Mapping (PCM) modelling methods used to calculate concentrations of heavy metals (As, Cd, Ni) and B(a)P. These include: